tmpvar/tmpvar.com/content/articles/rendering-interactive-graphics-in-kitty/index.md

 +++
-title = "Rendering Interactive Graphics in Kitty" date = 2020-04-01
+title = "Rendering Interactive Graphics in Kitty" date = 2020-04-01 description = "Using the graphics protocol of modern terminal emulators, one can quickly build visualizations and interactive demos."
 +++

 Using [kitty](https://sw.kovidgoyal.net/kitty/)'s graphics protocol, one can quickly build visualizations and interactive demos.